AGCoL

 drwxr-xr-x 3 cari staff 96B Jul 23 09:54 sequence/

-You may remove everything but annotation/, sequence/ and params.
+You may remove everything but annotation/ and sequence/.
 However, you may want to keep the original data/seq/cabb/ncbi_dataset.

 Options